alxvasilev/stm32/README.md

 ## stm32-toolchain.cmake
 This is the cmake toolchain that will be used by CMake.
 It:

 - Sets up the CMake sysroot for the toolchain to point to the appropriate location.
 The CMake sysroot directory is intentended to contain system headers and libraries, and is the default search location when CMake is instructed to use a library.
 On Unix-like systems, the sysroot is usually the /usr directory, where system-wide libs and headers are installed.
     Two versions of the sysroot directory are provided:
-  = ./sysroot - when libopencm3 and stm32++
+    - ./sysroot - when libopencm3 and stm32++
-  = ./sysroot-baremetal - when not using any libraries, programming baremetal.
+    - ./sysroot-baremetal - when not using any libraries, programming baremetal.
-  The purpose of the sysroot directory

 - Based on the option to use or not libopencm3 (`optUseOpenCm3`), and on the type of chip used (`optChipFamily`), sets up a global define for the chip type and path to a linker script.
 The toolchain script automatically detects the supported by libopencm3 STM32 families(F1, F2, ...) and, based on the selected one, detects the supported models and fills up the possible linker script paths.
  For the barebones mode (no libopencm3), stm32.ld is used, which may be too minimalistic and the user may want to copy and extend it.
 In barebones mode, the script path can be manually set.
 This is unlike the opencm3 mode, where the linker